 - What did you think when you realized what had happened? - What impact has this incident had on you and others? - What has been the hardest thing for you? - What do you think needs to happen to make things right?
-From (The International Institute for Restorative Practices, www.iirp.org)
+From (The International Institute for Restorative Practices, www.iirp.orq)

 Restorative and/or preventative, rather than punitive consequences will be applied in progressively escalating steps, depending on the severity and persistence of the difficulty.
-Some possible consequences might be:
+Some possible consequences might include one or more of the following:

-- Own and /fix problem - Discussion with teacher/discussion with administrator - Written letter to victim or those affected - Restorative Circle - School/community service outside of class time - Parent phone call/ parent meeting/ student timeout with parent guardian - Loss of noon hour/nutrition break - Informal in school suspension (time out of class)
+- Own and /fix problem

+- Discussion with teacher/discussion with administrator

+- Written letter to those harmed or affected

+- Restorative Circle

+- School/community service outside of class time

+- Parent phone call/ parent meeting/ student timeout with parent guardian

+- Loss of noon hour/nutrition break

-- Alternate to suspension (YMCA) 1-5 days at another middle school - Formal In-school or Out of school suspension
+- Informal in school suspension (time out of class) - Alternate to suspension (YMCA) 1-5 days at another middle school - Formal In-school or Out of school suspension